thecppzoo/thecppzoo.github.io/ultimate-callable/part1.md

 }
 ```

 Every way you try with lambdas, you get the pesky extra jump, not directly to `processOrder`.
-[Code here]( https://godbolt.org/z/nTPRUT)
+[Code here]( https://godbolt.org/z/nTPRUT).
+Furthermore, the user data pointer will be the lambda-closure, never the receiver.

 ### Do not force users to use inheritance